tarampampam/arduino-elscooter-lighting/README.md

 ### Additional features:

 - When stop button is pressed - DRL back light lamps will blinks together with the stop signal;
+- Triple-click on stop signal button enables stroboscope mode for the front DRL lights;

 ## Schematic & PCB